 3. Helps Fight Cancer

-In general, tulsi may not only work as a natural cancer treatment, but it may also help prevent it.
+In general, tulsi may not only possibly work as a natural cancer treatment, but it may also help prevent it.
 Research shows that people who regularly consume tulsi are less likely to be immune-compromised and less susceptible to developing cancer cells.
-According to research, the phytochemicals in tulsi prevent chemical-induced lung, liver, oral and skin cancers because they increase antioxidant activity, alter healthy gene expressions, induce cancer cell death, prevent blood vessel growth contributing to cell growth and stop metastasis, which is the spread of cancer from one organ to another.
-(3)
+According to research published in the journal Nutrition and Cancer, tulsi and its phytochemicals (including eugenol, rosmarinic acid, apigenin, myretenal, luteolin, β-sitosterol, and carnosic acid) can prevent chemical-induced lung, liver, oral and skin cancers because they increase antioxidant activity, alter healthy gene expressions, induce cancer cell death, prevent blood vessel growth contributing to cancer cell growth and stop metastasis, which is the spread of cancer from one organ to another.
+(4)

 Elevated cortisol levels can be dangerous; it’s commonly known as the stress hormone, and it can have a major impact on our learning, memory, immune function, bone density, weight gain and heart disease.
 Luckily, tulsi has the amazing ability to regulate cortisol levels and keep hormone levels balanced naturally.
 Tulsi has a physical effect on the body and mental benefits as well.
 By drinking tulsi tea or adding tulsi to your meals, you help calm your system and keep your body running smoothly.